Rassimbm/great_number_game/README.md

 NINJA BONUS: Let the user know how many attempts they took before guessing the correct number

 SENSEI BONUS: Only allow the user to guess up to 5 times.
 If they don't guess it on their 5th attempt, display a "You Lose" message and allow them to try again.

-SENSEI BONUS: If they win, allow the user to submit their name.
-Have a link to a leaderboard page that shows winners' names and how many attempts they took to guess correctly.